JohnsonLamb/Goblin-Game/Dev Notes.md

 --29-03-2017--

 - Added bloodstains when the player kills Goblins.
 Randomized between 5 different bloodtains to look better.
 For now there is no limit on the bloodstains on the ground but might be worth tweaking in the future.

+--31-03-2017--

+- Added visual feedback when the player is hurt by the red goblin.
+The Hero now flashes red when hit.